KedarChandulur/Volcano_Panic/README.md

 # Additional Info
-This game is the first of three I created as part of a course during my master's program.

 For the design of Volcano Panic, I utilized the Triadic Game Design framework to achieve a balance between the World of Reality, the World of Meaning, and the World of Play.

 The programming was done in Unity using C#, following SOLID principles and incorporating various software design patterns.